jamayka/db-patcher/README.md

 ------------

-    Include as a requirement in your composer json.
-    Patch.php will be available in your bin directory (usually vendor/bin)
+    Include as a requirement in your composer json. db-patcher.php will be available in your bin directory (usually vendor/bin)

 Usage
 -----